Launched in 2004, Flickr is an image and video hosting Web site and online community, located at http://www.flickr.com/.

 The correct naming convention should be used for FAO affiliated accounts, e.g. ‘FAO LEAD’, ‘FAO EMPRES’ etc.

-OCP also maintains a “FAO of the UN” Flickr account and this can be used if you would like to upload photos to Flickr but not open a Flickr account.
-Contact OCP for more information.
+OCC also maintains a “FAO of the UN” Flickr account and this can be used if you would like to upload photos to Flickr but not open a Flickr account.
+Contact OCC for more information.

 FAO photos on Flickr: quality criteria